-Note that the double sum in the denominator of Eq.~\ref{E:nG} is the normalization constant, which runs over all the indices $i$ and $j$, including those for which they are equal to each other.
+Note that the double sum in the denominator of Eq.~\ref{E:nG} is the normalisation constant, which runs over all the indices $i$ and $j$, including those for which they are equal to each other.

-The $\Psi_{\rm{nG}}(x)$ coefficients are numerically optimized (holding $c_0=1$) to minimize the ground state energy $\epsilon$ while maintaining consistency with the virial theorem.
-Properly applying the virial theorem to the above system involves some subtleties that are well explain in Section~4 of ref. \cite{MemBos18}.
-Briefly, $V_{\rm{DM}}(x)$ is the potential energy associated with adding one dark matter particle to the soliton, while the average self-gravitating energy of the soliton per dark matter particle is $\frac{1}{2}V_{\rm{DM}}(x)$.
-It is this latter potential energy to which the virial theorem pertains.
-On the other hand, for the interaction of a dark matter particle with a central stellar mass, the virial theorem pertains to the entire interaction potential energy $V_{\rm{CP}}(x)$.
+The $\Psi_{\rm{nG}}(x)$ coefficients (re-scaled to hold $c_0=1$) are numerically optimised to minimise the ground state energy $\epsilon$ while maintaining consistency with the virial theorem.
+Properly applying the virial theorem to the above system involves subtleties that are well explained in Section~4 of ref. \citep{MemBos18}.
+This is done using a multivariate optimisation algorithm, implemented in IgorPro, with a linear search option used for selecting the next step and the Secant (BFGS) method used for calculating the Hessian (matrix of second derivatives) with multivariate functions.
+Further details regarding the optimisation procedure are described below.

+Briefly, $V_S(x)$ is the potential energy associated with adding one dark matter particle to the soliton, while the average self-gravitating energy of the soliton per dark matter particle is $\frac{1}{2}V_S(x)$ -- it is this potential energy to which the virial theorem pertains \citep{MemBos18}.
+On the other hand, for the interaction of a dark matter particle with a central point mass, the virial theorem pertains to the entire interaction potential energy $V_\bullet(x)$.
 Thus, a self-consistent solution of Eq.~\ref{E:SP} must satisfy the following virial theorem constraint.